-I’ve alluded on social media that I have been struggling a bit on this trip.
+I’ve alluded on social media that I have been struggling a bit throughout my time here in the Amazon.
 It was a bunch of little things that I don’t need to get into at the moment.
 I had/have the power to navigate all of them so they weren’t necessarily deal-breakers, just dampening my spirits a bit.

 Last night I decided I would overcome one of my first hurdles and figure out how to order a Tuk Tuk to come pick me up and take me into town to explore a bit.
 After waiting for four hours for my cell phone service and the wifi to come back online I called a driver and in Spanish managed to give the correct address.
 15 minutes later the driver pulled up and I was off to start the day.
 I asked him to take me to the Plaze de Mercado, the local fruit/fish market.
 I wandered the market and surrounding area, made my way down to the Amazon river, and even spoke with a few of the locals.
 I was SO proud of myself for overcoming my fear of calling someone who didn’t speak English and figuring the entire morning/afternoon out on my own and with great success.
 I made my way back to the house I’m staying at and was really excited to tell Aaron all about my day and what I had managed to do.

 Shortly after I arrived back at the house I was sitting in my room, reading when popping noises broke the silence.
 I could tell they were off in the distance and at first thought, ‘that must just be kids playing with firecrackers’.
 A minute later half a dozen more pops sounded off and all I could think about was my dear friend Janelle describing the sounds she heard while in Vegas at the Route 91 shooting.